Who We Are

 not current or are no longer interested in flying.

-A: Yes!
+A: Yes; but only for club-held shares.
 In 2017 the board approved 1-year financing for club-held shares.
 Shares purchased from the club (not from a club member) may be financed.
 Terms 0% interest.
 50% down, with the remaining balance divided into 11 equal payments and billed along with the monthly dues.
 Members who finance shares may not vote or hold office until the share is paid-in-full.

 Q: Do you have work days required or on a volunteer basis?